back to Axiomatic Language Home Page

 (def ltr>dig ! define ltr>dig function

-( ! (e jnq rwx ... lop ghz) - lc letter groups - a partition
+( ! (e jnq rwx ... lop ghz) - lc letter groups - alphabet partition

 ! ("e" "jnq" ... "lop" "ghz")